Kroc/v80/bin/wla-dx/README.txt

 ".UNION name"
 =============

 Begins a “union”.
-This can only be used in enums, ramsections, and structs.
+This can only be used in ".ENUM" s, ".RAMSECTION" s and ".STRUCT" s.

 When entering a union, the current address in the enum is saved, and the following data is processed as normal.
 When the ".NEXTU" directive